145th Street station (IRT Broadway–Seventh Avenue Line)

 The 145th Street station is a local station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
-Located at the intersection of Broadway and 145th Street in Hamilton Heights, Manhattan, it is served by the 1 train at all times.
+Located at the intersection of Broadway and 145th Street in Hamilton Heights neighborhood of Manhattan, it is served by the 1 trains at all times.

 The 145th Street station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
 Construction of the line segment that includes 145th Street began on May 14 of the same year.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
 The station's platforms were lengthened in 1948.

 The 145th Street station contains two side platforms and three tracks; the center track is not used in regular service.
 The station was built with tile and mosaic decorations.
 The platforms contain exits to 145th Street and Broadway and are not connected to each other within fare control.